MingxiZhang99/FaceLift-Tracker/README.md

 *Left: Original webcam feed | Center: Compressed at CRF=45 | Right: GPEN-256 restored*

-Even though the background remains heavily compressed (CRF=45), the restored face is sharp enough that the overall frame appears nearly indistinguishable from the original — in some cases even perceptually clearer, since GPEN enhances skin texture and edge detail beyond what the raw webcam captures.
+Even though the background remains heavily compressed (CRF=45), the restored face is sharp enough that the overall frame appears nearly indistinguishable from the original, in some cases even perceptually clearer, since GPEN enhances skin texture and edge detail beyond what the raw webcam captures.

 ## WebRTC Parameter Experiment

-The project also includes a browser-based WebRTC experiment (`webrtc_experiment.html`) for observing how video quality degrades under different network conditions — the exact scenario this restoration pipeline is designed to address.
+The project also includes a browser-based WebRTC experiment (`webrtc_experiment.html`) for observing how video quality degrades under different network conditions.

 ![WebRTC Experiment](WEBRTC.png)